tsudalab/fmqa/README.md

 A common way of solving a combinatorial optimization problem is to encode the objective function into a binary quadratic model (BQM), where the user has to set parameters of the BQM beforehand.
-However, our `fmbqm.FMBQM` class can automatically learn the parameters based on a dataset provided by users.
+However, our `fmqa.FMBQM` class can automatically learn the parameters based on a dataset provided by users.
 This is an ideal approach when the user can evaluate the objective function on any given input, but has no knowledge about the analytical form of it.